 |Photo Credit Heidi Hunter of Runs With Scissors|

 Dino is a lone wolf, a middle aged Wolseley woman, a character with short curly, faded red hair.
 She watches the neighbourhood and searches the alleys and riverbank for lost cats and dogs.
 She's a weed pulling pop-up gardener, a flyer delivery girl, and a blue bin scavenger.
 Social assistance provides her with the bare necessities while beer cans allow for indulgences.
 She ekes a meaningful existence, however humble.

 Dino is invisible to most.
 She tends to lurk in the background and eye contact is difficult for this angel.
 She will talk, but minimally so.
 Dino has an intellectual disability and speech is difficult.

 I first noticed Dino many years ago while walking my pretty Annie early one morning.
-She was deep in the bush in front of Laura Smith School, hidden from all except those who choose to see.
+She was deep in the bush in front of Laura Secord School, hidden from all except those who choose to see.
 I noticed her red head bobbing among the bushes.

 "Good morning" I said, "what are you doing?"

 "I'm pulling the weeds" she replied with a tinge of impatience as though I had missed the obvious, and went back to work.